 He moved to Canada at 17 and immediately started to attend Queen’s University.
 Two years later, he transferred to the University of Pennsylvania, and this allowed him to pursue his economics degree obtained from the Wharton School, and his degree in physics from the College of Arts and Sciences.
 In 1995, he started working on a Ph.D. in applied physics and material sciences at Stanford University.
 However, he decided to drop this pursuit and focus on entrepreneurship.
 His first major breakthrough was with a company named Zip2 – a web software firm that was acquired by Compaq for no less than $340 million in 1999.

 His next big endeavor was an online bank named X.com, which merged with Confinity in 2000 before changing its name to the well-known PayPal of today. eBay purchased PayPal from Elon Musk for $1.5 billion in October 2002.

 In regards to SpaceX, which is probably his most ambitious endeavor yet, Elon has very high hopes for the company, and he even stated recently that there’s a 70% chance that he will eventually move to mars despite this having a “good chance for death.”
-Since he’s not even 50 yet, it’s safe to assume that Elon Musk still has many things to accomplish, and we’re definitely looking forward to his future projects and breakthroughs.
+Since he’s only about 50, it’s safe to assume that Elon Musk still has many things to accomplish, and we’re definitely looking forward to his future projects and breakthroughs.